iAbhishek91/go/docs/02-purpose.md

   * other resource management
 * efficient compilation, builds and execution
 * Over complexity of other language like C++, Java, C#
-  * deals with large codebases. large dependencies, large team, clear syntax, clear sementics - Go makes it easy
+  * deals with large code-bases. large dependencies, large team, clear syntax, clear semantics - Go makes it easy
   * like C, so that its not much radical, so that engineers can easily become productive.
   * code formatting
   * take advantages of modern tooling